 Step-By-Step Instructions to Make Moose Farts:

-Step 1: Melt and mix the base
+Step 1: Mix the creamy base

 Step 2: Add the dry ingredients